 Basic iSquare Activity

 At its most basic, iSquares can be produced by students in a class utilizing the iSquare protocol.
 Within information science programs, this activity is an especially effective ice-breaker and introduction at the start of the school year and is equally productive for undergraduate, masters, and doctoral levels.
 As a classroom-based learning exercise rather than research, ethical clearance is not required.
 To begin, the instructor states that there have been many efforts to define information in words and yet the concept remains highly contested; then the iSquare protocol is implemented.
 Upon completion, the educator can have participants talk about their iSquares (in small groups or altogether).
 Alternatively, the iSquares can be collected, arranged on a table in the room, and serve as a source for discussion prompted by these questions, among others: How was information rendered?
 What are recurring themes and motifs?
 Which is your favorite and why?
+(See also my characterization of this group analysis process in the paper "iSquare Dancing.")
 How do the drawings relate to conceptions of information made of words?
 This activity, depending on the length of the discussion period, can occupy from 15 minutes to 2 hours.

 Intermediate iSquare Assignment